-Fancy a career in the justice system?
-PICA’s new Certificate IV in Justice may be just what you need!
+Fancy a career in the Justice System?
+PICA’s new Certificate IV in Justice Studies may be just what you need!

 COVID has left many feeling like a career change, a promotion, or even to pursue the sort of work they’ve always wanted.
 For many, thoughts of a job where they can serve the community, undertake different roles and move from the mundane – where everyday is different – is appealing.
 Everyone wants to be a cop, right?
 Well, at least for a minute.